WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Auto Equip Weapons=1`
 0=disabled, 1=enabled;
-Adds QoL feature Auto Equip Weapons.
+Allows Auto Equip Weapons.
-Weapons will be automatically equipped on pickup if enabled.
+Weapons will be automatically equipped on pickup or purchase if enabled.
 ### `Auto Equip Armor=0`
 0=disabled, 1=enabled;
 Adds QoL feature Auto Equip Armor.
-Armor will be automatically equipped on pickup if enabled.
+Armor will be automatically equipped on pickup or purchase if enabled.
 ### `Auto Equip Helms=0`
 0=disabled, 1=enabled;
 Adds QoL feature Auto Equip Helms.
-Helms will be automatically equipped on pickup if enabled.
+Helms will be automatically equipped on pickup or purchase if enabled.
 ### `Auto Equip Shields=0`
 0=disabled, 1=enabled;
 Adds QoL feature Auto Equip Shields.
-Shields will be automatically equipped on pickup if enabled.
+Shields will be automatically equipped on pickup or purchase if enabled.
 ### `Auto Equip Jewelry=0`
 0=disabled, 1=enabled;
 Adds QoL feature Auto Equip Jewelry.
-Jewelry will be automatically equipped on pickup if enabled.
+Jewelry will be automatically equipped on pickup or purchase if enabled.

 ### `Enable All Quests for Single Player=0`
 0=disabled, 1=enabled;
 Adds QoL feature Enables All Quests in Single Player.
-Removes the one quest per quest group that is randomly removed and lets all quests to spawn in one game.
+Disables randomly selecting available each game quests and lets all quests present in one game.
 You need to start a new game for the setting to take effect.

 # [Network]

 ### `Bind Address=0.0.0.0`
-Set a external IP address for multiplayer game.???
+Limit what network card to make the game available on when hosting a game.